washedgram/README.md/README.md

 # Hi!

 My name is gram.
-I like science, technology, sneakers, e-commerce, photography, contemporary art, and running (in no particular order).
-Thanks for stopping by!
+I like science, technology, sneakers, e-commerce, photography, contemporary art, running, and traveling (in no particular order).
+Thanks for stopping by my page!

 🧬 Building powerful solutions to computational genetics research questions at [GramLabs](https://github.com/gram-labs) for my PhD.

-👟 Playing cat-and-mouse with your favorite e-commerce solutions and collecting clout tokens on [Twitter](https://twitter.com/washedgram) when I'm bored.
+👟 Playing cat-and-mouse with your favorite e-commerce solutions and collecting clout tokens [online](https://twitter.com/washedgram) when I'm bored.

 ## idk